microsoft/vscode-docs/docs/remote/tunnels.md

 ### Open a folder on a Remote Tunnels host in a container

-If you are using a Linux machine as a tunnel host, you can use the Remote - Tunnels and [Dev Containers](/docs/devcontainers/containers.md) extensions together to open a folder on your remote host inside of a container.
+You can use the Remote - Tunnels and [Dev Containers](/docs/devcontainers/containers.md) extensions together to open a folder on your remote host inside of a container.
 You do not even need to have a Docker client installed locally.

 To do so: